eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 ## Problem space
 Wanting a little bit of help around the kitchen, specifically with regards to:
-- Figuring out what to make
-	- Remembering recipes I've made in the past & enjoyed
-	- cross-referencing with ingredients I have
 - Developing recipes
 	- Keeping track of modifications
 		- substitutions